ito-ra1/hmets/TwineProofreadingCopy.md

 You have also decided to create a traditional metadata aggregation service, to be exposed to metadata harvesters and shared via registries, and you are working on creating an implementation plan.

 So far, you have:
--Described our repository’s current infrastructure -Narrowed down your aggregation options to a set of preferred metadata aggregators -Identified the gaps between your infrastructure and the minimum requirements to be aggregated by the aggregators you’ve selected
+- Described our repository’s current infrastructure
+- Narrowed down your aggregation options to a set of preferred metadata aggregators
+- Identified the gaps between your infrastructure and the minimum requirements to be aggregated by the aggregators you’ve selected
 <<elseif $servicetype is "traditional">>
 You have decided to create a traditional metadata aggregation service, to be exposed to metadata harvesters and shared via registries, and you are working on creating an implementation plan.

 So far, you have:
--Described our repository’s current infrastructure -Narrowed down your aggregation options to a set of preferred metadata aggregators -Identified the gaps between your infrastructure and the minimum requirements to be aggregated by the aggregators you’ve selected
+- Described our repository’s current infrastructure
+- Narrowed down your aggregation options to a set of preferred metadata aggregators
+- Identified the gaps between your infrastructure and the minimum requirements to be aggregated by the aggregators you’ve selected
 <<else>>
 <</if>>